Abhijeet-code-dev/User-Management-API/README.md

+- To run the Application - Run the Command: npm run dev
+- By using above command both frontend and backend will run concurrently
+-
+- Admin Credentials are: Abhi5@gmail.com
+- password for Admin: abhi@12

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.